osequi/react-best-practices/the-facebook-stack.md

 React is one piece of the puzzle.

-Facebook decided a decade ago to rethink their entire web programming and infrastructure[^1] approach.
+Facebook decided a decade ago to rethink their approach to web programming and infrastructure[^1] .
 They threw out everything old and replaced:

 - Imperative programming with functional and reactive programming
 - DOM with the shadow DOM